futious/Online-Retail-Dashboard/README.md

  5) Maps
  6) Line graphs
  7) Line graphs
- 8) Drop down menues
+ 8) Drop down menus
  9) Scatter plots
  10) Bar graphs
  11) CSS Formating

-Visual representation of data is indespensible in explaining data to people.
+Visual representation of data is indispensable in explaining data to people.
 The dashboard is versatile in displaying data.
 We can change color, placement and represent data using multiple modes.

 <p align="right">(<a href="#top">back to top</a>)</p>